About the Project

 Madison Water Utility expects to spend about $87,000 for Water Conservation House project design and administration.
 The sale of the three lots to a developer is expected to generate $120,000 to 180,000 in revenue.

-Take a look at information presented at April's Lake Edge Neighborhood Association Meeting:
+In the meantime, you can take a look at information presented at the April, 2018 Lake Edge Neighborhood Association Meeting:

 Current plans include: